joephaser/paperspaceenvironment/README.md

 ## Environment Configuration

 ### CUDA/GPU
-The environment is configured for CUDA 11.8.
+The environment is configured for CUDA 11.8 with PyTorch 2.1.0.
 Ensure your Paperspace machine has compatible drivers.

 ### Hugging Face
 - Models cache to `/home/tradelab/.cache/huggingface/`